jhatheisen/Organize-Bonanza/README.md

 # 🗃️Organize Bonanza
 This is the readme for the Organize Bonanza.
 A platform for organizing your inventory and creating orders of your products.
+Make a few orders for yourself and go crazy!

 ## Live Server Link
 [https://organizebonanza.onrender.com](https://organizebonanza.onrender.com)